Jordan Matthews: Philadelphia Eagles (first stint)

-2015 season

 Matthews started his second year in the NFL with a game against the Atlanta Falcons.
 He had 10 receptions for 102 yards in the 26–24 loss.
 On October 8, against the Dallas Cowboys, Matthews had nine receptions for 133 yards and one touchdown.
 On December 20, against the Arizona Cardinals, Matthews had eight receptions for 159 yards and one touchdown.
 On January 3, 2016, in the regular season finale against the New York Giants, Matthews had his only multi-touchdown game of the season.
 In the 35–30 victory, he had seven receptions for 54 yards and two touchdowns.
 On the season, he had 85 receptions for 997 yards and eight touchdowns.

-2016 season

 With rookie quarterback Carson Wentz, Matthews started his third year in the NFL with a game against the Cleveland Browns.
 He had seven receptions for 114 yards and one touchdown in the 29–10 victory.
 The season opener would be Matthews' best game of the season as he would fail to break 100 receiving yards again on the season.
-Against the Dallas Cowboys on October 30, he had a season-high 11 receptions for 65 yards and one touchdown in the 29–23 loss.
+Against the Cowboys on October 30, he had a season-high 11 receptions for 65 yards and one touchdown in the 29–23 loss.
 On the season, he had 73 receptions for a career-low 804 yards and a career-low three touchdowns.

 Buffalo Bills

 On August 11, 2017, the Eagles traded Matthews, along with a 2018 third-round pick, to the Buffalo Bills in exchange for cornerback Ronald Darby.

-On September 10, Matthews made his debut as a member of the Buffalo Bills.
+On September 10, Matthews made his debut as a member of the Bills.
 He had two receptions for 61 yards in the 21–12 victory over the New York Jets.
-Matthews caught his first touchdown with the Bills during a 23–17 upset win over the defending NFC Champions Atlanta Falcons, but fractured his right thumb during the game.
+Matthews caught his first touchdown with the Bills during a 23–17 upset win over the defending National Football Conference (NFC) Champions Falcons, but fractured his right thumb during the game.
 He was expected to be out for a month following surgery, but returned against the Tampa Bay Buccaneers three weeks after his injury.
 He was placed on injured reserve on December 5, 2017, with a knee injury.
 He finished the 2017 season with career-lows with 25 receptions for 282 yards and one touchdown.

 New England Patriots

-On April 5, 2018, Matthews signed a one year contract with the New England Patriots worth $1 million, with $300,000 guaranteed.
+On April 5, 2018, Matthews signed a one-year contract with the New England Patriots worth $1 million, with $300,000 guaranteed.
 However, on August 1, 2018, he was released by the Patriots with an injury settlement following a hamstring injury that he suffered three days prior during training camp.

 Philadelphia Eagles (second stint)

-The Philadelphia Eagles re-signed Matthews on September 19, 2018, to help with an injury-depleted receiving corps.
+The Eagles re-signed Matthews on September 19, 2018, to help with an injury-depleted receiving corps.
 In Week 4, against the Tennessee Titans, he recorded a 56-yard receiving touchdown for his first touchdown in his return to Philadelphia.
 Matthews finished the season with 20 catches for 300 yards and 2 touchdowns, and had 1 catch for 37 yards and a touchdown in 2 playoff games.